 ABOUT CO-OPERATORS GENERAL INSURANCE COMPANY

-With assets of more than $7.7 billion, Co-operators General is a leading Canadian multi-product insurance company.
+With assets of more than $8.6 billion, Co-operators General is a leading Canadian multi-product insurance company.
 Co-operators General is part of The Co-operators Group Limited, a Canadian co–operative.
 Through its group of companies, it offers home, auto, life, group, travel, commercial and farm insurance, as well as investment products.
-The Co-operators is ranked as #1 among Corporate Knights' Best 50 Corporate Citizens in Canada and lists among the Best Employers in Canada by Kincentric.
+The Co-operators is well known for its community involvement and its commitment to sustainability.
+The Co-operators is ranked as one of the Corporate Knights' Best 50 Corporate Citizens in Canada and is listed among the Best Employers in Canada by Kincentric (formerly AON).
 For more information, visit www.cooperators.ca.

 Co-operators General Class E, Series C Preference Shares trade under ticker symbol CCS.PR.C on the Toronto Stock Exchange (TSX).
 Further information can be found at www.cooperators.ca.